gilluminate/Bootstrap-Wizard/README.md

 * Code example: ```$("#wizard").bwizard({autoPlay: true});```

 **backBtnText**
 * The backBtnText option defines the text for the wizard back button.
+Setting backBtnText to an empty string `""` will remove the back button.
-* Type: Function
+* Type: String
 * Default: 'back'
 * Code example: ```$("#wizard").bwizard({backBtnText: "Back Button"});```